-Here’s some advice from Peggy Rose for how to get on Shark Tank.
-She’s the CEO of Bottle Bleacher (www.bottlebleacher.com), who was on the show in 2014 and landed a deal with Mark Cuban and Kevin O’Leary.
+Here’s some advice from Peggy Rose on how to get on Shark Tank.
+She’s the CEO of Bottle Bleacher (www.bottlebleacher.com), who was on the show and landed a deal with Mark Cuban and Kevin O’Leary.

 “One of the ways I was able to get through the initial open casting call was by having a picture of Clint Eastwood smiling and holding my product taped to the inside of my product display box.
 You only get one minute in those initial pitches so you must find a way to catch the casting members attention and differentiate yourself early.
 After all, they are going to see hundreds of pitches that very day,” says Peggy.